 - c.
-Zookeepei security secup zookeepei autrentication and ACL for zookeepei access in coresite.xml - d.
+Zookeeper security setup zookeeper authentication and ACL for zookeeper access in core-site.xml - d.
 Use the following command can also be used to query the HA state of a NameNode

 Figure 7-3 Integrate NameNode HA services with zookeeper for continuous monitoring and proactive alerting